simonyipeng/git-repo/readme.txt

 #git diff -- allow you observe the different of two version (current & the lasted committed)

 #git log
-@git log -- scan all the version update history
+#git log -- scan all the version update history

+#git reset
+#git reset -- git reset with HEAD , which coule help you to rollback to the appointed commit version.